IgorKavrakov/AeroGPBuff/README.md

 Cite:
 Kavrakov, I., McRobie, A., and Morgenthal, G. 2022.
 Data-driven Aerodynamic Analysis of Structures using Gaussian Processes.
 J. Wind Eng.
 Ind.
 Aerodyn., 146 (9), 040200093. https://doi.org/10.1016/j.jweia.2022.104911

-AeroGPBuff is a Matlab-based computer code that verifies a Nonlinear Finite Response Model based on Gaussian Processes (GP-NFIR) for aerodynamic analyses of linelike structures.
+AeroGPBuff is a Matlab-based computer code that verifies an aerodynamic force model based on Gaussian Processes (GP) with aerodynamic priors for aerodynamic analyses of linelike structures in turbulent wind conditions.
-The scripts Example1a_FlatPlateForced.m and Example1b_FlatPlateFlutter.m contain the verification of the model for a Flat Plate.
+The scripts Example1c_FlatPlateAerodynamicPrior_Forced.m, Example1d_FlatPlateCoupledMean_Flutter.m and Example1e_FlatPlateCoupledMean_Buffeting.m contain the verification of the model for a Flat Plate.
 The folder GP includes an implementation of Gaussian Processes, while the folder Example1_FlatPlateAnalytical contains the details for the analytical flat plate analysis and plots.
 The details on of the utilized methods are given in the abovementioned article.